 Send data to Vero

 The Vero Source works better when you also connect Vero as an destination.
-With the Vero Destination, you can use Segment to send Cusotmer.io user and event data from which you trigger email campaigns.
-Want to start sending website or mobile data TO Vero?
+With the Vero Destination, you can use Segment to send Vero user and event data from which you trigger email campaigns.
+Want to start sending website or mobile data to Vero?
 Head on over to our Vero destination docs.